 In the long history of public relations blunders, perhaps the strangest is the saga of the disintegrating Heartland Institute.

 Most recently, its choice to link a terrorist with “belief” in climate change has eviscerated the Chicago based advocacy group.
 But even before the May debacle, the signs of dangerous incompetence on the part of public relations practitioners were all there.

-¶ Alan Turing a British mathe- matician who helped crack Nazi codes during WWII and who created many of the basic concepts and formulas for the modern functioning computer is getting a reputation reboot, according to a Sept.
-20, 2013 Washington Post article.
+¶ Alan Turing a gay British mathe- matician who helped crack Nazi codes during WWII and who created many of the basic concepts and formulas for the modern functioning computer, was pardoned for his gay behavior, postumously, in Britain just before Christmas, 2013.

 ¶ Color photos from 1939-43 from the Farm Services Administration, published in the Denver Post.